 Warning signs are in place at the College entrance to inform staff, students, Fellows and members of the public that surveillance cameras are in operation.
 CCTV footage is retained for 30 days and stored in a secure location.
-It is then wiped clean if not required as evidence.
-Information derived from CCTV surveillance will only be used for security purposes, unless it leads to the discovery of an activity that the College could not reasonably be expected to ignore, for example, breaches of health and safety rules that put others at risk.
+It is only kept for longer periods in exceptional circumstances.
+Information derived from CCTV surveillance will only be used for security purposes, unless it leads to the discovery of an activity that the College could not reasonably be expected to ignore, for example, behaviours that put others at serious risk.
 Students have the right of access to information about themselves held on CCTV footage.
-To request access you will be asked to complete a Data Access Request Form (available from the college website) and provide evidence of your identity.
+To request access you will be asked to complete a Data Access Request Form and provide evidence of your identity.
 For further information, see the Data Protection section of the College’s Governance web pages.

-The gardeners maintain the grounds around all College buildings in a tidy, aesthetic and practical manner.
-The gardens, particularly those facing onto roads, are maintained to give some screening for occupants in their rooms, while minimising opportunities for the concealment of intruders.
-Principal pathways are maintained to provide a suitable surface for all users, including those with ambulatory problems, and the College is following an active programme to improve access to all areas.
+The College gardens, particularly those facing onto roads, are maintained to give some screening for occupants in their rooms, while minimising opportunities for the concealment of intruders.
+Principal pathways are maintained to provide a suitable surface for all users, and the College is following an active programme to improve access to all areas.
 While not all paths are fully illuminated, principal routes have suitable intensity lighting to provide security to users.

 In the interest of students’ safety BBQs are not permitted in hostel gardens or anywhere in the main College garden.

 4.5.7 Environmental Protection